ZUN (video game developer): Career

-ZUN attended Tokyo Denki University, where he majored in mathematics.
 ZUN's first interest in developing video games came during his high school years.
-While most shoot 'em up games utilise a military or science fiction theme, ZUN wanted a game with a miko main character, and a Shinto aesthetic.
 ZUN was part of his school's orchestra club, and originally wanted to create music for video games.
+Around 2001, he applied to Comiket as a music group under the name of Shanghai Alice Ensemble, but was rejected.

+His interest in creating music began in elementary school, when his parents gifted him an Electone as a birthday present.
+In junior high school, he played the trumpet in a brass band and began composing his own music.

-He went to college, hoping to compose music for fighting games, since they were popular at the time due to Street Fighter II.
-As he did not know anybody else who was making games that he could put his music in, he made his own games for this purpose, which led to the first Touhou Project game, Highly Responsive to Prayers, being released in 1996.
+ZUN attended Tokyo Denki University, where he majored in mathematics.
+He hoped to compose music for fighting games in college, since they were popular at the time due to Street Fighter II.
+As he did not know anybody else who was making games that he could put his music in, he made his own games for this purpose, which led to the first Touhou Project game, Highly Responsive to Prayers, being released in 1996 for the PC-98, developed under the generic circle name ZUN Soft and published by Amusement Makers, a student video game development club.
 The first game was originally intended as a practice in programming.
 The Touhou Project only became a shooting game series from the second game onwards, because the popularity of shooting games had revived due to RayForce and ZUN had long been a fan of such games.
+While most shoot 'em up games utilise a military or science fiction theme, ZUN wanted a game with a miko main character and a Shinto aesthetic, and started his own series with such.
 ZUN remarked how the general theme and direction of Touhou only started coming together in the sixth game, Embodiment of Scarlet Devil.

-After the release of Mystic Square, ZUN graduated from university and the series became inactive for four years.
+After the release of the fifth Touhou game Mystic Square, ZUN graduated from university and the series became inactive for four years.
 During this time, he worked at Taito as a game developer and also composed music for various games created by members of Amusement Makers.
 He got the position by showing his interviewer the Touhou games he had created, after which, he was hired immediately.
 During his career at Taito, ZUN helped work on Greatest Striker, Magic Pengel: The Quest for Color, Bujingai, Graffiti Kingdom and Exit, as well as some other games that were ultimately cancelled.

-He left as he did not enjoy working at the company, and Touhou was already successful enough for him to make a living from it.
-However, he did not initially plan for Touhou to become his life work.
-After leaving the group, ZUN became focused on game development for Microsoft Windows, forming the one-man dōjin circle Team Shanghai Alice and self-publishing all subsequent games.
-According to ZUN, the Windows games represent a "clean slate" for the series canon, albeit with many carry-overs and references from the PC-98 era.
+During this period, he contributed soundtracks to several games developed by his junior classmates in Amusement Makers, notably the Seihou Project (西方Project, Seihō Purojekuto), a series of bullet hell games for Microsoft Windows by Shunsatsu sare do? (瞬殺サレ道？).
+The series was intended as a counterpart to the Touhou Project, featuring highly similar gameplay as well as cameo appearances by Reimu Hakurei, Marisa Kirisame, and Yuuka Kazami: